-I’m just back from a family trip to Costa Rica, and it was amazing.
+I recently took a family trip to Costa Rica, and it was amazing.
 The vacation was my first trip to Central America, and now I understand why Costa Rica is so special.
 Each region offers something surprising to discover, and the Costa Rican people are warm and friendly and good at welcoming guests to the country.

 Just a three-hour flight from Miami, Costa Rica is close, tropical, and fun.
 We made three stops on our trip, but we only scratched the surface of this gorgeous, (mostly) green, biodiverse country.